CompVis/stable-diffusion/README.md

 ## Changes

+* v1.06 (23 August 2022)
+   * Image filenames will now never fill gaps in the sequence, but will be assigned the next higher name in the chosen directory.
+This ensures that the alphabetic and chronological sort orders are the same.

 * v1.05 (22 August 2022 - after the drop)
    * Filenames now use the following formats:
        000010.95183149.png      -- Two files produced by the same command (e.g. -n2),